New guidance issued for transgender athletes

 Updated guidance from the IOC was recently delayed, though its medical and science director, Dr Richard Budgett, said in July that the science has "moved on" from 2015.

-The SCEG said: "Our work exploring the latest research, evidence and studies made clear that there are retained differences in strength, stamina and physique between the average woman compared with the average transgender woman or non-binary person assigned male at birth, with or without testosterone suppression."
+The SCEG said: "Our work exploring the latest research, evidence and studies made clear that there are retained differences in strength, stamina and physique between the average woman compared with the average transgender woman or non-binary person registered male at birth, with or without testosterone suppression."

 In the Tokyo 2020 Olympics this summer, transgender athlete Laurel Hubbard made Games history by competing in the women's +87kg weightlifting.